rotgruengelb/smp/README.md

     * 5.4:  No  excessive swearing: While we understand that some mild swearing may occur during gameplay, excessive use of profanity will not be tolerated.

 Remember, the goal of this server is to provide a friendly and welcoming environment for all players to enjoy.
 In cases where sub-rules are necessary, the server staff will provide additional guidance and clarification as needed.
+(This can be considert a rule §a)